 Barbara Anello: Photographs of Ladakh, India

-Artstor and Barbara J. Anello are sharing approximately 130 photographs of Tibetan Buddhist art and architecture in Ladakh, India.
+Barbara J. Anello has contributed approximately 130 photographs of Tibetan Buddhist art and architecture in Ladakh to the Artstor Digital Library.

 Anello's photography focuses on architecture, both historical and vernacular, and aspects of traditional art and culture.
 She partnered in nominating sites to the World Monuments Watch 2012 and 2014 (Desa Lingga, Karo, Sumatra; Desa Peceran & Dokan, Sumatra, and Flores, Ngada villages).
 She is also a contributor to a forthcoming Thames & Hudson book on world vernacular architecture.